患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Radiation therapy

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
-There are two types of radiation therapy:
+There are different types of radiation therapy:

 Chemotherapy